MicrosoftDocs/azure-docs.sv-se/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>När du har loggat in med en identitets leverantör

 En API-anslutning i det här steget i registrerings processen anropas omedelbart när användaren autentiseras med en identitetsprovider (Google, Facebook, Azure AD).
-Det här steget föregår *_sidan * Attribute Collection_* _, som är det formulär som visas för användaren att samla in användarattribut.
+Det här steget föregår ***sidan för attribut samling***, som är det formulär som visas för användaren att samla in användarattribut.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.